huzeifah-m/PBI-Pro-License-Automated-Control/README.md

  3. Should a user need a Pro licence, they submit a request.
  4. If the request is approved, they are transferred to the security group with the Pro Licence enabled.

 We can take advantage of Power Automate to automate the entire process from when the user submits a request.
-See the diagram below which illustrates the architecture:
+See the diagram below which illustrates the architecture, (link to the whitepaper can be found at the bottom):

 ![architect diagram](https://user-images.githubusercontent.com/99490720/220882867-a1a123ce-4332-4677-b0a7-04be7e991445.png)
+<sub>Texttext </sub>

 I would highly recommend building this flow from scratch to get a better understanding of the entire process.
 However the template can be downloaded here [https://github.com/huzeifah-m/PBI-Pro-License-Automated-Control/blob/main/AutomatedLicenseFlow_20230223104740.zip]()